opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 Adding default basemaps
 ^^^^^^^^^^^^^^^^^^^^^^^

 By default, Opendatasoft provides several basemaps.
 They are the default basemaps displayed in the drop-down menu of the Basemap table column.
-All these default basemaps can be made available on the platform, using the table.
+All these default basemaps can be made available on the platform using the table.
 Even though the basemaps appear in the list of default basemaps, they will only be usable once added to the table.

 To add default basemaps to the table and make them available on the domain: